 William was a graduate of Roosevelt-Wilson High School Class of 1955.
 He was a member of Our Lady of Perpetual Help Catholic Church in Stonewood for 65 years and presently a member of St. Augustine Catholic Church in Grafton.
 He worked at the PPG Glass Factory in Stonewood for 19 years and retired from the Harrison County School Board.
 William enjoyed working, family get-togethers, playing dominos with family in Florida and gardening.
 He was a loving husband and father.
 He will be sadly missed by all.

-Family and friends may call at the Amos Carvelli Funeral Home, 201 Edison St., Nutter Fort, from 2-8 p.m. on Thursday.
-There will be a prayer vigil at 3 p.m. on Thursday at the funeral home.
+Family and friends may call at the Amos Carvelli Funeral Home, 201 Edison St., Nutter Fort, from 2-8 p.m. today.
+There will be a prayer vigil at 3 p.m. today at the funeral home.

-A Mass of Christian Burial will be celebrated on Friday at Our Lady of Perpetual Help Catholic Church in Stonewood at 10 a.m. with Father D. Kent Durig and Father Jim O’Connor as co-celebrants.
+A Mass of Christian burial will be celebrated at 10 a.m.
+Friday at Our Lady of Perpetual Help Catholic Church in Stonewood with Father D. Kent Durig and Father Jim O’Connor as co-celebrants.